 The difference between submitting a formal grievance and an informal email may be quite a small difference.
 On paper, they would both set out your complaint – but there is a big difference in practice.
-This is because the ACAS code sets out a procedure which employers should follow upon receipt of a grievance letter.
-It goes a little something like this:
+This is because the ACAS code of practice sets out a procedure which employers should follow upon receipt of a grievance letter.

 1. Grievance Letter